 Common surgical and non-surgical procedures post pregnancy are those that treat areas like the face, breasts, and tummy:

-Abdominoplasty, or “tummy tuck,” removes excess skin and fat, usually from the lower abdomen.
+Abdominoplasty, or “tummy tuck,” removes excess skin and fat, usually from the lower abdomen and repairs separated abdominal muscles.
 This is a common problem after pregnancy, due to the area being stretched.
 The surgery also tightens the abdominal muscles resulting in improved contour and tone as well as functionality of the abdomen.
-A tummy tuck is best performed after you plan to not have any more children, and you are at your ideal, stable weight.
+An abdominoplasty (tummy tuck) is best performed after you have completed having children and you are at your ideal, stable weight.